-- Pre-test N°1: advanced control of the sag of the high-energy portal imager and gantry flex when it is rotating.
+Pre-test N°1: advanced control of the sag of the high-energy portal imager and gantry flex when it is rotating.
 This pre-test is essential so that the subsequent tests really test the MLC.
 This pre-test also enables the MLC sagging to be accurately tested relative to the gantry angle.
 Thanks to the unique, particular characteristics of the OTP-ABACUS test object, it is possible to avoid this pre-test when you need to perform a very quick quality control including only the “Picket fence” tests (tests N°2 and N°3).

-- Test N°5: same test as # 4 but with introduction of voluntary errors in dynamic movement of the MLC.
+Test N°5: same test as # 4 but with the introduction of voluntary errors in the dynamic movements and stops of the MLC.

-- Test N°7: control of the accuracy of the dose rate gating and of the gantry rotation speed during a partial or complete gantry rotation.
+Test N°7: check the accuracy of the dose rate gating and of the gantry rotation speed during a partial or complete gantry rotation.

-- Test N°8: control of the accuracy of the dose rate gating and of the movement speed of the MLC leaves during a partial or complete gantry rotation.
+Test N°8: check of the accuracy of the dose rate gating and of the movement speed of the MLC leaves during a partial or complete gantry rotation.